kushguptacse/designPattern/README.md

 # Design Pattern
 There are three categories of design patterns  -
 *   **Creational** -> These design patterns provide ways to create objects while hiding the creation logic, instead of instantiating objects directly using the new operator.
 This gives the program more flexibility in deciding which objects need to be created for a given use case.
 Deals with how objects are created.
 It deals with how classes and objects communicates with each other.
+*   **Structural** -> These design patterns deal with how classes and objects are arranged or composed.
+The concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionality.
 *   **Behavioral** -> These design patterns are specifically concerned with communication between objects.
-*   **Structural** -> These design patterns deal with class and object composition.
-The concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionality.
-It deals with how classes and objects are arranged.

 ## Creational ->
 **Builder ->**<br/>